 For example, we expect to commit significant financial resources and personnel to the development of our Terra CoV-2 vaccine product candidate, which may cause delays in or otherwise negatively impact our other product candidate development program.
 The outcome of any research and development program is highly uncertain.
 Only a small fraction of biotechnology and vaccine development programs ultimately result in commercial products or even product candidates and a number of events could delay our development efforts and negatively impact our ability to obtain regulatory approval for, and to manufacture, market and sell, a vaccine.
-Additionally, our ability to develop an effective vaccine will depend on our ability to work on an accelerated timeline, with limited access to financial resources beyond those that we currently possess, and in competition with a significant number of better-funded and more experienced vaccine-development companies.
+Additionally, our ability to develop and competition with a significant number of better-funded and more experienced vaccine-development companies.
 Moreover, if the COVID-19 pandemic is effectively contained or the risk of further spread is diminished or eliminated before we can successfully develop, manufacture and commercialize Terra CoV-2, we may be unable to identify strategic partners willing to work with and support us in our development efforts and, even if we obtain regulatory approval, the market that we anticipate for this product candidate may not exist or may be much smaller than we previously anticipated.
 Alternatively, even if a market exists, our vaccine product candidate could be found to be ineffective or unsafe, or otherwise fail to receive necessary regulatory clearances.
-Our vaccine product candidate, even if safe and effectively market their competing products.
-Accordingly, our inability to develop a commercially-successful vaccine product will materially harm our business.
-In addition, other parties are currently producing and administering vaccines for the treatment for SARS-CoV-2 under the FDA's Emergency Use Authorization and other competitive vaccines are expected to seek such authorization a
+Our vaccine product candidate, even if safe and effective, could be difficult to manufacture on a large scale or uneconomical to market, or our competitors could develop superior products more quickly and efficiently or more effectively market their competing products.
+Accordingly, our inability to develop a commercially-successful vaccine product materially harm our business.
+In addition, other parties are currently producing and administering vaccines for the treatment for SARS-CoV-2 under the FDA's Emergency Use Authorization and other competitive vaccines are expected to seek such authorization